Bulk or Break-Bulk? A Brief History of the Shipping Industry

-After container shipping, break-bulk is one of the most popular type of cargo transportation methods.
+After container shipping, break-bulk is one of the most popular cargo transportation methods.
 Oversized freight is any cargo that can’t fit inside a 40’ ft reefer (carrying up to 35,000 kg).
-This includes vehicles that are too wide or long to be transported in a standard container service.
+This includes too wide or long vehicles to be transported in a standard container service.
 A feasible option was introduced to tackle this challenge.

-The term break-bulk indicated the process of breaking bulk in smaller portions of cargo.
-Break-bulk cargo is used to transport items that can’t be carried in a container because of its dimensions or weight.
-In case of oversized machines, construction equipment, or vehicles, this method can be used to move them while remaining cost-effective.
+The term break-bulk indicated the process of breaking bulk into smaller portions of cargo.
+Break-bulk cargo is used to transport items that you can’t carry in a container because of their dimensions or weight.
+In the case of oversized machines, construction equipment, or vehicles, you can use this method to move them while remaining cost-effective.

 Such items need to be loaded individually on an open-top container.
-A crane or flat-rack container is used to load the cargo from the top or even from the side.
+A crane or flat-rack container loads the cargo from the top or even from the side.

-Bulk transport was another major development in the shipping industry.
-The need to transport liquids, granular goods, and goods transported in loose mass like wood chips and grain was met by bulk transport.
+Bulk transport was another significant development in the shipping industry.
+The need to transport liquids, granular goods, and goods transported in loose mass like wood chips and grain were met by bulk transport.
 This is the main difference between break-bulk and bulk transport.
 Although smaller cargo can be palletized nowadays, it’s still considered bulk cargo.

 Since break-bulk transportation involves additional steps as compared to standard ocean-container transport, it’s imperative to choose a reputable freight forwarding company to do the job.

-Cargo Shipping International has more than 25 years of experience as an international freight forwarding company based in Rotterdam, the Netherlands.
+Cargo Shipping International has over 25 years of experience as an international freight forwarding company based in Rotterdam, the Netherlands.
 Our break-bulk transport, container transport, project cargo, and RoRo shipping service ensure streamlined shipping and fast transit times.

 Call +31 (0)85 4894740 to find out more.